tatsuhikonaito/PRS_HTE/README.md

 # PRS_HTE

-This repository is a storage of source codes used in our study of heterogeneity in the association between health behaviours and complex diseases across polygenic risk scores.
+This repository is a storage of source codes used in our study of heterogeneous treatment effects.

 ## Publication/Citation